Grant-Steinfeld/async-adventures-part-2/setup-local-env/minishift-mac-setup2.md

-Hypervisor

-CDK includes a prebuilt Red Hat Enterprise Linux virtual machine with OpenShift and other container tools pre-installed.
+## Setting up Minishift
+### on Mac OSX Mojave 10.14.5

+### Prerequisites
+Installed Oracle Virtual Box on MacOS
+Docker for Mac

+OKD - Origin Community Distribution of Kubernetes that powers Red Hat OpenShift *

 To run the VM a hypervisor is required.

-Installed Oracle Virtual Box on MacOS
+There are a few options here

+1. xhyve
+1. hyperkit
+1. VirtualBox

+### Step I - download latest Minishift binary
-downloaded latest version of Minishift https://github.com/minishift/minishift/releases at this time that is version 1.34.1
+downloaded latest version of Minishift https://github.com/minishift/minishift/releases at this time that is version 1.34.1 https://github.com/minishift/minishift/releases/download/v1.34.1/minishift-1.34.1-darwin-amd64.tgz

-https://github.com/minishift/minishift/releases/download/v1.34.1/minishift-1.34.1-darwin-amd64.tgz

-expanded file
+expanded file then:
 cp bin/minishift to /usr/local/bin/minishift

 Then ran: